 The best way to keep your phone charged is to carry a rechargeable battery with you to top off the battery when it gets low.
 I like batteries that have a wall plug and USB or Lightning jack built into the unit, so I don’t have to bring along device specific chargers.
 It’s important to get a fast charging battery, because you don’t want to spend half the day in a Starbucks waiting for your battery to charge up when you could be hiking.

 I own a couple of rechargeable batteries and I send fully charged ones to myself in resupply mail drops that I pick up along my route.
 You can do the same thing if have a bounce box, recharging batteries in town, and then sending them on ahead so you can switch out a dead battery.
 Anker makes really good fast-charging batteries too, which you’ll want for short town stays before you hit the trail again.

 What’s your experience been with cell phones on the Appalachian Trail?

 Most Popular Searches

-- att service appalachian trail
+- cell service along appalachian trail